utkarsh17naik/operations-task-utkarsh/README.md

 ```
 ### Post Infra creation steps
 #### 1. Github validation
 Currently Codepipeline does not accept any Github related credentials via terraform.
-We have to login our Github credentials via AWS Console in Codepipeline.
+It would setup the github repository and branch in the Source stage but would show conection as "Update pending connection" .We have to login our Github credentials and grant access to Codepipeline via AWS Console in Codepipeline-->Edit-->Edit Stage(Source).

 ![xen-update-connection](https://user-images.githubusercontent.com/34398133/195197078-3060a5c9-82ae-4a2b-b0a3-a7a48b09dcdb.png)